 And some of them are:

 Complex revision control - sometimes just opening a Storyboard file will change a few lines in the underlying XML.
 Will you discard them every time?
 Commit them, bloating your Git history and potentially confusing your team members with no actual change?
-To this day I’m still not sure what’s the best approach.
+To this day I’m still not sure what would be the best approach.
 Additionally, merging this kind of files is a really time consuming task with cryptic ViewController IDs and other references.

 Difficult changes - if you try placing your views inside a new parent (just to group them for example), Interface Builder will remove all parent relating constraints and you’ll have to start over.
 Hopefully you’ll have your constraint constants somewhere jotted down because everything get’s lost.
 While this doesn’t seem like a big deal for small stuff, it can quickly add up and lead to frustrations and it’s also time consuming.
 If you’re doing something like this in code, it should be a breeze.

 Incredibly hard dynamic layouts - some would argue that majority of today’s apps are just shiny JSON printers.
 If that’s the case, you should definitely try to have the best one.
 In other words, most of the apps are backend based, and they’re not just pulling the data from there but also a UI layout descriptions.
-To achieve this kind of behaviour, Storyboards need to be backed by additional code, being it a simple referencing outlets or layout logic, which is kind of in contrast with their original idea - not having do the layout in code.
+To achieve this kind of behaviour, Storyboards need to be backed by additional code, being it a simple referencing outlets or layout logic, which is kind of in contrast with their original idea - not having to do the layout in code.

 Black magic stuff - although one might say there’s no black magic because everything is transparent in the underlying XML representation if you are willing to dig.
 But the thing is, you actually have no idea what’s going on when deserialization happens at a runtime.
 There’s was a lot of Storyboard UI breaking cases when new Xcode would be released (remember device screen canvas, then switching to abstract quadratic one, then switching back?) so traditionally Septembers were usually reserved for Storyboard files fixing.
 By the way, I still remember the case when one UILabel’s property value was not properly serialized in XML.